Charles Todd (engineer): Other achievements

 The accurate determination of time was achieved by astronomical observations using a transit telescope.
 The Adelaide Post Office clock was installed in 1875 and it became a key timekeeper for Adelaide.

 In his official report to Parliament in 1862 Todd pressed the Government for a time ball to be installed near the port.
 An accurate signal would be sent by telegraph from the Adelaide Observatory to the port.
 Time balls were dropped daily at ports so that ship navigators could set their chronometers accurately, a small inaccuracy in a chronometer resulted in large inaccuracies in navigation.

 Todd and the Harbour Master made repeated requests for a time ball in the following years.
 Port Adelaide was visited by more ships after the completion of the Overland Telegraph, and approval by Parliament was eventually given in 1874 to build the time ball at Semaphore.
 It was completed in 1875, and is believed to have been designed by Todd and manufactured locally.

 Later career

 In 1885 he attended the international telegraphic conference at Berlin, the following year Todd travelled to Great Britain, where he was made an honorary M.A. of the University of Cambridge.
 In 1889 he was elected as a Fellow of the Royal Society, London.
 He was also a fellow of the Royal Astronomical Society, the Royal Meteorological Society and of the Society of Electrical Engineers.
 Todd continued in his duties to posts and telegraphs in South Australia, until the newly federated Commonwealth of Australia took over all such services on 1 March 1901 and Todd became a federal public servant at the age of 74.
-He retired in December 1906, having been over 51 years in the service of the South Australian and Commonwealth governments.
+He retired in December 1906.